-A municipality level map was created using the American Community Survey 5yr (2001-2015) data, from table B16001 (language spoken at home with the ability to speak English for population 5yr and over).
+A municipality level map was created using the American Community Survey 2017 5-year data, from table B16001 (language spoken at home with the ability to speak English for population 5 years and older).
 LEP data was calculated by summing all the languages spoken by persons speaking English "Less than very well".